-Once complete, theses, projects, and dissertations are reviewed by Graduate Studies and published on Scholarworks, the library's electronic repository.
+Once complete, theses, projects, and dissertations are reviewed by Graduate Studies and published on ScholarWorks, the library's electronic repository.
 Students who are required to defend their thesis, project, or dissertation must do so before submitting the document for publication.
-Students must also submit a committee certification form to Graduate Studies, signed by all committee members; signing this form indicates that the manuscript is complete, the committee has read it and provided feedback, and it is ready to be reviewed for formatting and publication.
+Students must also submit a Committee Certification form to Graduate Studies, signed by the committee chair and graduate coordinator; submitting this form indicates that the manuscript is complete, the committee has approved it and provided feedback, and it is ready to be reviewed for formatting and publication.